-This item appears only when you set Boot Logo Display to [Enabled].
+This item appears only when you set Boot Logo Display to [Auto] or [Full Screen].
 This item allows you to select the desired additional POST waiting time to easily enter the BIOS setup.
 You can only execute the POST delay time during Normal Boot.
-The values range from 0 to 10 seconds
+The values range from 0 to 10 seconds.